HamzaBahsir/GPU-specialization-project/README.md

-# CudaEnterpriseProject
+# GPU specialization project
-This repository is for peer review project in Coursera course "Cuda at scale for the enterprise"
+This repository is for peer review project in Coursera course "Cuda Advanced Libraries"

 This project takes a pgm file (currently Lena.pgm ) and process it to output file "Lena_boxFilter.pgm"